 Spiders aren’t exactly man’s best friend and no-one really wants them in their home, especially when they create copious amounts of cobwebs.
-Many people simply cannot get close enough to capture them and remove them outside, so the best thing is to prevent them coming into the home in the first place.
+Many people simply cannot get close enough to capture them and remove them outside, so the best thing is to prevent them from coming into the home in the first place.
 While there are chemical remedies available, it’s much safer for you, your family, and your pets if you use natural ways to keep spiders out instead.

 The old wives tale that chestnuts, or conkers, repel spiders has no real scientific theory behind it, but many people agree that it does actually work.
 For this method to really work, the chestnuts should be placed on every windowsill in the home.
 It is thought that it’s the smell that puts spiders off coming into the home and drilling a small hole into the chestnut makes this method even more effective.
 Chestnuts only need to be changed once a year, making this an incredibly easy method of keeping your home free from spiders!

 Spiders hate the smell of peppermint and will avoid any areas where the smell is particularly strong.
 Simply mix some pure peppermint oil with some water and pour it into a spray bottle.
 Spray the mixture into any cracks and small spaces where spiders are likely to come into your home.
 As an added bonus mice also hate the smell of peppermint!
-Don’t forget you can also add a few drops of peppermint oil to our DIY carpet freshener recipe to hep keep spiders away.
+Don’t forget you can also add a few drops of peppermint oil to our DIY carpet freshener recipe to help keep spiders away.

 Natural Spider Spray